micmeier/ferdi-bitpanda/README.md

-Bitpanda recipe
+Bitpanda - Ferdi recipe

-This recipe is created Crypto trader using Bitpanda.
+This recipe is created for Crypto trader using Bitpanda.
 Any improvement to this recipe is welcome

 ### Release notes: